spatie/laravel-stripe-webhooks/README.md

     'signing_secret' => env('STRIPE_WEBHOOK_SECRET'),

     /*
+     * You can define a default job that should be run for all other Stripe event type
+     * without a job defined in next configuration.
+     * You may leave it empty to store the job in database but without processing it.
+     */
+    'default_job' => '',

+    /*
      * You can define the job that should be run when a certain webhook hits your application
      * here.
 The key is the name of the Stripe event type with the `.` replaced by a `_`.
      *